FROM THE LEARNING CENTER

 You’re likely to incur more debt when children are in your household.
 You get a bigger home, bigger car, want to fund once-in-a-lifetime vacations to theme parks… you get it.
 So, it’s especially important to protect your young family’s financial future if you’d like them to maintain your current lifestyle.

-Stay-at-home parents may want to consider policies as well.
+Stay-at-home parents may want to consider a life insurance policy as well.
 You have to think about the amount of work that is keeping your household together.
 Think childcare, cleaning, cooking, chauffeuring, tutoring, and any other thing your children take for granted now but will thank you for in about 20 years.
 Who would take care of all that if you were gone?
-Take all of these things into account as you try to calculate just how much life insurance you need.
+Take all of these things into account as you try to calculate just how much life insurance you need .

-Women, if you are pregnant or a new mother, you don’t need to wait to get a policy either.
+Women, if you are pregnant or a new mother , you don’t need to wait to get a policy either.
 Plan ahead and lock in a monthly rate now while you’re young and in good health.
-You can get a term life policy online without a medical exam, so you don’t need to worry about abnormal lab results from pregnancy hormones impacting how much you’ll pay for coverage.
+You can get a term life policy online without a medical exam, so you don’t need to worry about abnormal lab results from pregnancy hormones impacting how much you’ll pay the insurance company for coverage.

 4. You Want a Good Deal